Ariel Weinberger, Ph.D.

 Paul Leon, ph.D.

-Dr. Paul Leon is Associate Director of Business Development and Senior Scientist at Autonomous.
+Dr. Paul Leon is Director of Business Development & Senior Scientist at Autonomous.
 Prior to joining Autonomous, Paul quarterbacked pharmaceutical product launches and advised private biotechnology companies as a Senior Consultant at Navigant Consulting, Inc. He earned his Ph.D. in Biomedical Sciences at the Mount Sinai School of Medicine, where he studied virus-immune interactions and helped develop novel universal vaccine approaches for influenza.
 Paul has published in leading peer-reviewed journals, including: Proceedings of the National Academy of Sciences (PNAS), Immunity, the Journal of Clinical Investigations, Nature Communications, Cell Host & Microbe, & PLoS Pathogens.